 Both your internal and external stakeholders should be focusing on your admin costs.
 Obviously your board should compare admin costs with program costs to ensure you’re properly fulfilling your mission.
 Additionally, in this age of sluggish economies, savvy donors (not the mention granting agencies!) are keeping a close eye on the percentage of total expenses that nonprofits spend on admin, to ensure they’re getting the most “bang for their buck” when it comes to making a difference in their communities.
 Your organization should be able to generate, on demand, a Statement of Functional Expenses that clearly segments and analyzes admin costs.

 Finally, don’t forget that some admin costs will be necessary.
 If we don’t pay salaries and utilities, for example, we won’t be in business for long, and then nobody in our community will benefit.
 So, determine what you’re currently spending on admin, and determine whether that percentage is reasonable given what other organizations of your type are doing.
-My next post will discuss some strategies you can use if you determine your admin costs are higher than they should be.
 If your admin costs are already under control, then please continue to do a great job serving your community!

 Get nonprofit articles, best practice advice, fundraising ideas and invaluable industry reports and webinars delivered for free!